-In the module concept every member builds their own module, or section of the railroad.
+In the past we have used the module concept where every member builds their own module, or section of the railroad.
 The typical module is 2 x 4 feet and is done in HO scale (1:87).
 This is currently the most popular scale among model railroaders.
 The members can, for the most part, do what they wish on their module: track centers, electrical wiring, connectors and some paint colors must meet Club standards.
 This is only so we can join up with each. other.

 You will notice that some modules have industries that can serve other points on our railroad.
 There may be city scenes or country areas, small towns and villages, whatever the modeler wishes to put down.
 Incoming and outgoing trains originate and terminate “off scene.”
 This gives the illusion that the railroad extends beyond the confines of our layout and connects with other railroads.

 Current Model Railroads